kikofernandez/programmingfightclub/chapters/recap.md

 ### Objects

 Objects represent instances of the class at runtime.
-An object gets the default state defined by their constructor and the behaviour defined in the class that it instantiates.
+An object gets the default state defined by their constructor and the behaviour defined from the class declaration.

 **Java**

-To create an object:
+Following the example before, let's create an object:
 ```java
 Dog dog = new Dog();
 ```